Skip to main content

 Filing Requirements

-• Tax residents must file an Italian tax return annually, declaring all sources of income, both domestic and foreign.
+• Tax residents must file an Italian tax return annually where required, declaring all relevant sources of income, both domestic and foreign.

-• Non-residents are only required to report income sourced in Italy.
+• Non-residents are generally only required to report income sourced in Italy when filing is required.

 Employee Benefits in Italy